shadmanrakib/nasty-fun-automatas/README.md

 This project implements a Rust library for regular expression matching using Non-deterministic Finite Automaton (NFA).
 It includes bindings for WebAssembly using `wasm-bindgen`, allowing for use in many JavaScript environments.

+You can view a basic demo here: https://nasty-fun-automatas.vercel.app/.

 ## Features

 - Construct NFAs from regular expressions.